Jeffrey Lynn Hand: The Thomas case

-After forcing Thomas to tie up his wife's hands with a nylon cord, the two men got into Hand's 1964 Pontiac and left.
-In the meantime, Carol managed to free herself from her restraints and ran towards a nearby farmhouse, alerting the state authorities in Evansville.
-State troopers came and picked her up, while Hand was arrested immediately upon his return and taken to the Gibson County Jail in Princeton.
+State troopers came and picked her up.
+They were waiting for Hand's return.
+He was arrested immediately upon his return and taken to the Gibson County Jail in Princeton.
 After enduring police questioning and talking to his father, Hand confessed that he had killed Thomas and would lead them to his body, which he had dumped along State Road 62.
-Thomas' hands had been were tied, and he had been shot in the face with a .22 caliber rifle, his throat slashed and suffered eight stab wounds to his chest and abdomen.
+Thomas' hands had been tied, and he had been shot in the face with a .22 caliber rifle, his throat slashed and suffered eight stab wounds to his chest and abdomen.
 Following the location of the body, Hand was charged with first-degree murder.
 A few days later, authorities in Gibson County charged him with kidnapping for ransom.
 His bond was set for $100,000.

 The murder of Jeffrey Thomas, who was black, raised racial tensions in the surrounding counties, causing several people to start throwing bricks and rocks at the cordoned off areas near the crime scene, injuring one woman in the process.
 In the end, Thomas' brother, Willie, appealed to both white and black people alike to refrain from causing any harm to one another.
 On June 25, Hand attempted to hang himself in his jail cell, but was saved by his cellmates, who held him down until the security guards could arrive.
 Following the incident, he was remanded to a special cell to undergo examinations by physicians.
 Due to this and his apparent refusal to communicate with anyone, his arraignment date was moved back to July 30.
-After several delays, Hand's murder trial began on October 11 and lasted 8 days, during which the prosecutors demanded the death penalty for him.
+After several delays, including a change in venue to Bloomington, Indiana (Monroe County).
+Hand's murder trial began on October 11 and lasted 8 days, during which the prosecutors demanded the death penalty for him.
 However, at the end of the trial, he was found not guilty by reason of insanity in the murder charge.

 For his second trial in Gibson County, Justice Harvey Garrett ruled that, due to the abundance of publicity surrounding the case, that the venue would be moved to Sullivan County.
 Until the beginning of his trial, Hand was transferred to the Indiana Reformatory following an incident in which he severely beat up an inmate at a prison facility in Terre Haute.
-The arraignment was waived in June 1975, and after two month, he was again found not guilty by reason of insanity and ordered to be committed to the Norman Beatty Mental Hospital in Westville.
+The arraignment was waived in June 1975, and after two months, he was again found not guilty by reason of insanity and ordered to be committed to the Norman Beatty Mental Hospital in Westville.